‘Rip up bureaucracy’ and provide sanctuary to those fleeing Ukraine, senior Tory says

 But they would not be drawn on any further action when asked about safe and legal routes for those wanting to seek asylum in the UK.

-Posting on social media on Saturday, former cabinet minister Mr Lewis stressed: “It’s really important that the United Kingdom makes an immediate open, welcoming & warm hearted commitment of sanctuary to those who wish to leave Ukraine.
+Posting on social media on Saturday, former cabinet minister Mr Smith stressed: “It’s really important that the United Kingdom makes an immediate open, welcoming & warm hearted commitment of sanctuary to those who wish to leave Ukraine.

 “Rip up the usual bureaucracy & let’s just say they are welcome & will make is as easy as possible to be here.”